aclysma/minimum/README.md

 # minimum

-A collection of utilites for games.
-The goal is to provide a relatively thin framework that helps knit together 3rd party libraries and your game logic.
+A collection of utilites for games - a relatively thin framework that helps knit 3rd party libraries with your game logic.

+This library is aimed at people who want to start with something thin and bring their own tech to put on top of it.

+ * For a mature ecs, I suggest looking at `shred` or `specs`.
+(In fact some of this library is quite similar to shred!)
+ * For a more complete, turnkey solution in rust, I would look at `amethyst`, `coffee`, or `ggez`.

 # Examples

-There is a collection of small samples in [/minimum-examples](minimum-examples).
+A collection of small samples is located in [/minimum-examples](minimum-examples).

 Additionally, [/minimum-demo](minimum-demo) shows a more realistic integration of these utilities with other popular libraries like `winit`, `gfx-hal`, `rendy`, `nphysics`, and `imgui`.
+It would be a reasonable template for something small, and it shows how the pieces provided could be fit together for something bigger.

 ## Contribution